weewx/weewx/docs_src/custom/cheetah.md

     ```

     This does two things: it adds orbital information about *433 Eros*
-    to the internal pyephem database, and it makes that data available
+    to the internal PyEphem database, and it makes that data available
     under the name `Eros` (note the capital letter).

 2. You can then use *433 Eros* like any other body in your templates.